cjohansen/dumdom/Readme.md

 #### Event handler data

 `dumdom.core/render` takes a map as an optional third argument.
-By passing a function as `:handle-event`, you can have a single global handler that will be triggered for any virtual element event handler property that is not a function.
+By passing a function as `:handle-event`, you can have a single top-level handler that will be triggered for any virtual element event handler property that is not a function.
 In other words: event-handlers can be expressed as data.

-To handle DOM events with a global handler, give event handler properties data, and pass a `handle-function`:
+To handle DOM events with a top-level handler, give event handler properties data, and pass a `handle-function`:

 ```clj
 (require '[dumdom.core :as dd])